Discover the background and life lessons of these strong women in the Bible.

 Eve was the first woman, first wife and the first mother.
 She was also the first to encounter Satan and was tempted by him to disobey God’s command.
 Evicted from the Garden of Eden and shamed, Eve remained hopeful and persevered in faith.
 Her life is an example of accepting personal responsibility.

 Elizabeth never had a child and was well past child-bearing years, when amazingly, through the grace of God, she conceived a son.
 Her child became John the Baptist, the prophet who foretold the coming of the Messiah, Jesus Christ.
-Elizabeth is beautiful example of how faithfully waiting on Lord can bring miraculous blessings.
+Elizabeth is beautiful example of how faithfully waiting on the Lord can bring miraculous blessings.

 Rachel was a beautiful woman who was wronged by her father who deceptively arranged for Leah, Rachel’s older sister, to marry Rachel’s love, Jacob.
 Rachel persevered and patiently waited seven years to become Jacob’s second wife.
 Unfortunately Rachel had difficulty conceiving and competed with Leah over Jacob’s love throughout her life.